Tanver-Hasan/Tanver-Hasan.github.io/_posts/2020-01-25-developing-graphql-api-using-node-typescript-mongodb-atlas.md

 To develop the GraphQL API, I will usse Node with typescript.
 Typescript is another part I love.
 It helps to minimize the sily mistake we regularly do in javascript.
 It is a strongly typed language which then compiles to javascript.

 We are not going to spin up our own local database.
-Rather I will take advantage of MongoDB atlas.
+Rather, I will take advantage of MongoDB atlas.
 It offers free MongoDB cluster for development purpose.

 ### Develop Backend

-Lets get started.
+Let's get started!

-*  Setup project

-Create a folder and navigate to the folder.
-Make sure you have node and npm installed.
+Create a project directory in local machine.
+Make sure you have `node` and `npm` installed.
 Run the following command

 ```